phac-nml/bioCanon/README.md

 # bioCanon

-Biohansel requires a strain-specific fasta format scheme to be able to classify samples.
+bioCanon is a tool for developing canonical SNP based genotyping schemes.  bioCanon schemes are designed to be compatible with Biohansel.
 Schemes exist for some common clonal pathogens, but there are many untapped applications.

 This module includes functions to aid in the generation of k-mers linked to predefined groups to serve as the basis for automatic scheme development.
 The only test of k-mer quality is the exclusion of k-mers with degenerate bases.
 Further filtering of output kmers will be required to improve the quality of the biohansel scheme.

+## Alpha Version Disclaimer

+bioCanon is currently undergoing active development and testing.
+No guarantees of accuracy or correctness are provided.
+Feedback is welcomed.

 ## Getting Started